Bitbucket Auto Deploy with Pipelines (CI/CD)

 Step 1: Enable Bitbucket Pipelines

-Bitbucket pipelines allow us 50 free build minutes per month.
+Bitbucket Pipelines allows us 50 free build minutes per month.
 The first step to deploy a pipeline is to enable pipelines in Bitbucket:

 • Log in to our Bitbucket account.